dotSHUBHAM101/PASSWORD-GENERATOR/README.md

 - Option to include numbers and special characters
 - Copy to clipboard functionality
 - Clean UI with real-time updates
+- Notification after copied text for a fixed interval(setTimeout)

 ## Tech Stack
 - React